The Complete Guide to Designing a Patio

 Fire Pit Area

-Step 3 — Choose a Style for Your Patio
+Step 3: Choose a Style for Your Patio

-Step 4 — Plan Your Landscaping
+Step 4: Plan Your Landscaping

 Landscaping benefits your patio in many ways.
 It not only helps boost aesthetics and your property’s value, but it can also provide shade and privacy.
 If you have a large patio, you can use landscaping to build borders and create individual sections within your outdoor space.

 When it comes to plants, be honest with yourself.
-Are you a serious green thumb, or would you rather deal with low-maintenance plants?
-Asking these questions can help you figure out which plants to buy and how many.
+Are you a serious green thumb, or would you rather plant with fuss-free flora?
+Determining this can help you figure out which plants to buy and how many.
+Here are some landscaping ideas to implement in your backyard space and enhance its natural beauty:

 • Planting beds